15 Key Soccer Skills – How to Achieve Success in Football | ErtheoErtheo Education & Sports

 1. Ball control

 Ball control refers to a player’s ability to collect the ball and gain control of it using all parts of the body including feet, legs, chest, and head.
 A player with good ball control is able to receive passes both on the ground and out of the air with clean first touches keeping the ball close to their body.
 Ball control also refers to a player’s ability to maintain possession of the ball, successfully protecting it from opponents.
 The ability to turn quickly and sharply with the ball is also of upmost important to achieving success in football and falls under the ball control element.
-Check out these ball control drills from Sports Mom Survival Guide.

 2. Dribbling skills